aces/Loris/docs/API/LorisRESTAPI_v0.0.3.md

 The /candidate portion of the API is used for retrieving and modifying candidate data and data attached to a specific candidate or visit such as visits or instrument data.
 Portions of this reference a CandidateObject.
-A CandidateObject is a JSON object of the form
+A CandidateObject is a JSON object of the form:

 ```js
 {